Courses FAQ

 All DIY and DIY Video Recordings are available 24 hours a day, 7 days a week allowing you to work through them completely at your own pace and comfort level.
 DIY Video Recordings are the audio/video recorded transcripts of several of our most popular instructor-led (Live) courses exactly as they occurred.
 Other DIY courses are primarily text-based and typically have four to six lessons containing examples and exercises to help you strengthen or tune up your skills at every level in lyric writing, music, commercial songwriting and more.

-2. How much time does it take to complete a DIY course?
+2. How much time does a DIY course take?

 DIY courses contain anywhere from 1-6 lessons, each of which takes from 10-30 minutes to complete.
 DIY Video Recordings typically have a running time of about 60 to 90 minutes.